 Disclaimer: Talk to your accountant for specific advice for your situation.
 This is a guide only.
 For an expense to be tax deductible you must have spent the money, the expense must be directly related to earning your income and you must have a record (e.g. receipt) to prove it.

-So many of us have started working from home due to the novel coronavirus pandemic.
-Luckily, you’ll be pleased to know that the Australian Taxation Office (ATO) has made it easier for Australians to claim some of the expenses incurred while working from home as a tax deduction.
+You’ll be pleased to know that the Australian Taxation Office (ATO) has made it easier for Australians to claim some of the expenses incurred while working from home as a tax deduction.

 In this guide, we’ll outline how you can calculate home office tax deductions using the new simplified method, as well as the other two methods available.
-And help you determine which method is right for you.
+And help you determine which method is suitable for you.

 There are three ways you can choose to calculate your home office tax deductions, namely: